-Since the financial year 2010, and for the purposes of value added tax, some of the consolidated compa-nies with registered offices in Spain have been included in the VAT Group 87/10.
-This Group compris-es MAPFRE S.A. as the controlling company and those of its controlled companies that agreed to join the Group when it was created.
-A list of the main subsidiaries that form part of this Group in 2021 is pro-vided in Annex 2 of this report.
+Since the financial year 2010, and for the purposes of value added tax, some of the consolidated companies with registered offices in Spain have been included in the VAT Group 87/10.
+This Group comprises MAPFRE S.A. as the controlling company and those of its controlled companies that agreed to join the Group when it was created.
+A list of the main subsidiaries that form part of this Group in 2021 is provided in Annex 2 of this report.

-Components of tax on profits expenses and reconciliation of the accounting profit with the tax cost for ongoing activities expenses and the result of multiplying the accounting profit by the applicable tax rate for the financial years ending December 31, 2021 and 2020 are shown below.
+Components of tax on profits expenses and reconciliation of the accounting profit with the tax cost for ongoing activities

+The main components of the tax on profits expenses from ongoing activities and the reconciliation between the tax on profits expenses and the result of multiplying the accounting profit by the applicable tax rate for the financial years ending December 31, 2021 and 2020 are shown below.
 The Group has reconciled the amounts by aggregating reconciliations made separately using the national rates of each country.